Dear New Subscriber,

 We make up a story about how a painting of a fireplace ended up in our living room.

 Can we recognize a city by its sound, sort of like recognizing the sound of a mother’s voice?
+This is one day in Chicago after the 2016 Podcast Movement conference.

 What are the barriers to being grounded in a culture filled with distractions and how can we separate the signal from the noise to get grounded?